-This article extracted from Master's thesis of "Majid Fattahi" entitled "Explaining the effect of physical space on behavioral setting in commercial spaces (comparison of traditional Iranian markets with contemporary shopping centers)." that under supervision of Dr. "Sara Soleimani" which has been done at Kurdistan university, Faculty of Art and Architecture, Kurdistan, Iran in 2023.
+This article extracted from Master's thesis of "Majid Fattahi" entitled "Explaining the effect of physical space on behavioral setting in commercial spaces (comparison of traditional Iranian markets with contemporary shopping centers)." that under supervision of Dr. "Sara Soleimani" which has been done at University of Kurdistan, Faculty of Art and Architecture, Kurdistan, Iran in 2023.